 Ciclovías are most busy in July and August.
 It isn’t as crowded from December to March.
 It can get quite rainy during the wet season in April and May, but there are still plenty of opportunities to enjoy ciclovía if that doesn’t bother you.

 Consider using a helpful mobile application such as the Biko app.
 It uses GPS to track the route of cyclists, and also gives local information on safe places to park and other potential hazards.
 You can learn more about where to rent or buy bicycles, so it’s very helpful for those who want to participate but don’t yet have a bike or happen to be unfamiliar with the area.

-Speaking of bicycle rental, the most popular spot for people to rent bicycles in the area of Bogota is north of the city in Virrey Park.
-There are other places like Santander Park and Plaza Bolivar.
+Speaking of bicycle rental, the most popular spot for people to rent bicycles in the area of Bogotá is north of the city in Virrey Park.
+There are other places like the Plaza Bolivar.
 If you are pre-registered with the city, your bicycle rental is free.